gkuegler/GKBusnet/README.md

-# Busnet
+# Busnet - Very Much A Work in Progress
-datalogger/scada window application implemented in python
+A scada window application implemented in python

+Shall connect to remote plc's with modbusTCP.

 Steps to Running Through Python Interpreter on Windows: